-You see, while newborn babies don’t play in the traditional sense, they are taking in everything around them which is in a way, a form of play.
+You see, while newborn babies don’t play in the typical sense, they are very much taking in everything around them which in a way, is a form of play.
 Anything that provides an array of sensory stimulation is a wonderful gift idea.

 By the third month, your little one may be kicking up a storm and more of an active observer – gazing carefully at everything in the new world around them.
 Surrounding baby with toys that meet his or her development stage is key.

 My kids seriously LOVED this piano gym set.
 We used it beginning at that 3 month mark when the jerk or kick reflex was prevalent.
 It was so cute seeing baby’s reaction *surprise* every time he accidentally played a note with his feet!
 Note: It seems to be out-of-stock on Amazon at the moment, but a similar one on that’s more affordable is this brand.